gabriellikeswater/trunit/README.md

-# trunit
+# 🏃 Trunit

-🏃 A Lightweight, Well-Documented Program to run your Terraria PC Server &amp; Python Discord Bot with Style!
+A Lightweight, Well-Documented Program to run your Terraria PC Server &amp; Python Discord Bot with Style!

 ## 🌍 How to add Trunit to your server